BananaStudio-AI/MPC_apidog/apidog/README.md

 - Scripts are ESM (`type: module`) and expect Node 18+.
 - These scripts use the MCP SDK and spawn the Apidog MCP server under the hood.
 - The exact tool names depend on your Apidog project configuration; override via env vars if discovery fails.
+- **If you see a 403 error during pull**:
+  1. Run `npm run apidog:auth-check` to diagnose the issue
+  2. Common causes:
+     - Token format incorrect (should not contain `:` colon)
+     - Token lacks project access ("No project guest privilege")
+     - Wrong project ID in `APIDOG_PROJECT_ID`
+  3. Fix: Generate a new token from **Account Settings → API Access Token** with project 1128155 access
+  4. Update `.env` and re-run auth check
-- If you see a 403 error during pull, your `APIDOG_ACCESS_TOKEN` likely lacks access to the project.
-Update `.env` and re-run.
-The raw tool response is saved to `apidog/generated/oas_raw.json` for debugging.
+- The raw tool response is saved to `apidog/generated/oas_raw.json` for debugging.